niknikolaou/diamondhands/README.md

 A simple smart contract to store player scores and nicknames on the Ethereum blockchain.

 ## Features
-- Players can add nicknames to their Ethereum address
+- Players can add their own nicknames
-- Players can add encrypted scores to their Ethereum address
+- Players can add their own encrypted scores
+- Players can retrieve their own encrypted scores
+- Players can retrieve other players' nicknames

+## Contract Methods
+- addNickname(string _nickname): Allows a player to add a nickname for themselves.
+The nickname must be between 3 and 30 characters in length.
+- addScore(string _encryptedScore): Allows a player to add an encrypted score for themselves.
-- Players can view all scores and nicknames on the contract
+- getAllScores(): Returns an array of all scores that have been added to the contract.
-- Events are emitted for added nicknames and scores
+- getNickname(address _player): Returns the nickname of a given player.
+- getScore(address _player): Returns the encrypted score of a given player.

-## Usage
+## Events
-1. Add a nickname to your Ethereum address by calling the `addNickname` function and passing in a string for your desired nickname.
-2. Add an encrypted score to your Ethereum address by calling the `addScore` function and passing in a string for your encrypted score.
-3. View all scores and nicknames on the contract by calling the `getAllScores` and `getNickname` functions respectively.
+- NicknameAdded(address player, string nickname): Triggered when a player adds a nickname for themselves.
+- ScoreAdded(address player, string encryptedScore, string nickname): Triggered when a player adds an encrypted score for themselves.

 ## Note